marcusoftnet/ypkbksite/README.md

 ## Later
 * Google Analytics setup
 * The Yayasan Pelayan Kesehatan Bala Keselamatan needs to be smaller for medium sized screens
+* Set the app name of the site when doing Add to homescreen

 ## Todo
+* Tests that **doesn't** verify the database content.

 * Contact form should send proper emails

 * Background pictures